NiklasJonsson/gfx/notes.md

 * Directional lights improvements: Try to reproduce the scene bounds in the opengl or sascha willems examples for directional light shadows and see if the issues with pixelated examples can be reproduced.
 * Implement cascaded shadow maps for directional lights.

-### BUG: Changes in #included files in shaders are not recompiled during runtime